galaxyproject/galaxy-hub/src/Develop/GSOC/2015Ideas/index.md

 **Expected Outcomes**

 * Update History import and export to work with the newer concept of [dataset collections](http://bit.ly/gcc2014workflows).
-* Update UI to use !JavaScript and poll import and export process (no more manual refreshes).
+* Update UI to use JavaScript and poll import and export process (no more manual refreshes).
 * Update UI to respond to errors well and display information about failures.
 * Write comprehensive documentation to describe the process.

 **Stretch Outcomes**

-* Extend documentation to include explicit instructions about how to transfer analysis histories on public sites such usegalaxy.org to cloud instances using !CloudLaunch.
+* Extend documentation to include explicit instructions about how to transfer analysis histories on public sites such usegalaxy.org to cloud instances using CloudLaunch.
 * Simplify history export to allow users to just copy a URL that can be used to target the API for history export

 that can be pasted into an import the history from another Galaxy instance.